Getting the jump on ‘jumpiness’

 Paying a bit more attention to the causes of your jumpiness helps you to become more mindful and calm, and less driven by the habits of reaction.

-The Five Ways of Wellbeing (connect, give, take notice, keep learning and be active) also offer some great strategies to lower stress levels.
+The Five Ways to Wellbeing (connect, give, take notice, keep learning and be active) also offer some great strategies to lower stress levels.
 Simple things like walking, catching up with a mate, or completing a particularly tricky sudoku puzzle can make a big difference.